AmericanRedCross/workflows/dhaka-osm-data4action.md

 ## Workflow
 - Check satellite imagery for areas where buildings can be traced but are not yet included in OSM.
 - Conduct a field survey. (*It may be easier to do the field work in two stages.
 A first stage using only Field Papers to correct and finalize the building footprints.
-And a second stage, using both Field Papers to collect points of interest (shops inside buildings, etc.) and the OpenMapKit app to survey the buildings.*)
+And a second stage, using both Field Papers to collect points of interest such as shops inside buildings and the OpenMapKit app to survey all buildings.*)
   - Use the OpenMapKit app for existing buildings (contact the American Red Cross GIS team to setup the survey).
   - Use Field Papers for errors and missing details such as:
     - a feature traced as a single building should actually be multiple buildings